PENSION AND OTHER POSTRETIREMENT BENEFITS

 The following table presents the net periodic pension cost under our plans:

-Other changes in benefit obligations and plan assets recognized in other comprehensive income in 2015, 2014 and 2013 were as follows:
+Other changes in benefit obligations and plan assets recognized in other comprehensive income in 2012, 2011 and 2010 are as follows:

-The amount in accumulated other comprehensive loss expected to be recognized as a component of net periodic pension cost during the next fiscal year is a net actuarial loss of $44 million.
+The amounts in accumulated other comprehensive loss that are expected to be recognized as components of net periodic pension cost during the next fiscal year are as follows:

-The table below presents various assumptions used in determining the PBO for each year and reflects weighted-average percentages for the various plans as follows:
+The table below presents various assumptions used in determining the pension benefit obligation for each year and reflects weighted-average percentages for the various plans:

-The table below presents various assumptions used in determining the net periodic pension cost and reflects weighted-average percentages for the various plans as follows:
+The table below presents various assumptions used in determining the net periodic pension cost and reflects weighted-average percentages for the various plans:

 Our investment policies in the U.S. and U.K. provide for the rebalancing of assets to maintain our long-term strategic asset allocation.
 We are committed to its long-term strategy and do not attempt to time the market given empirical evidence that asset allocation is more critical than individual asset or investment manager selection.
 Rebalancing of the assets has and continues to occur.
 The rebalancing is critical to having the proper weighting of assets to achieve the expected total portfolio returns.
 We believe that our portfolio is highly diversified and does not have any significant exposure to concentration risk.
 The plan assets for our defined benefit pension plans do not include any of our common stock.